 Neutralizing Antibody Testing

-Neutralizing antibodies (NAbs) can block the biological activity of a therapeutic product and thereby impact drug efficacy, pharmacokinetics (PK), pharmacodynamics (PD), and clinical outcomes.
-Detecting and understanding NAb formation is an important component of immunogenicity risk assessment when antibody responses have the potential to alter drug function.
+Neutralizing antibodies (NAbs) can reduce the biological activity of a therapeutic product and thereby impact drug efficacy, pharmacokinetics (PK), and clinical outcomes.
+Detecting and understanding NAbs is essential for evaluating safety, supporting dose selection, and interpreting treatment response in clinical and nonclinical programs.
+NAb testing complements ADA assessments by identifying whether detected ADAs have functional consequences on drug performance.

 Neutralizing Antibodies

-Neutralizing antibodies (NAbs) are antibodies produced by the host immune system that block the biological activity of their target.
-NAbs represent a functionally relevant subset of anti-drug antibodies (ADAs).
-These antibodies typically bind epitopes within or near the active or functional domain of the therapeutic drug, preventing interaction with the intended biological target.
+Neutralizing antibodies (NAbs) are a functionally relevant subset of anti‑drug antibodies (ADAs) that block the biological activity of a therapeutic drug.
+These antibodies typically bind epitopes within or near the therapeutic’s active or functional domain, preventing interaction with the intended biological target.
 As a result, NAb formation may lead to reduced or abolished pharmacological activity, altered pharmacokinetics, loss of efficacy, and, in some cases, safety concerns.

 Why NAb testing is important